Stop Oxygen Burn Injury

 To participate in the Medicare and Medicaid programs, nursing homes must be in compliance with the federal requirements for long term care facilities as prescribed in the U.S. Code of Federal Regulations (42 CFR Part 483).

-Under the regulations, the nursing home must have sufficient nursing staff.
-(42 CFR § 483.30)
+Under the regulations, the nursing home must have Physician Services (42 CFR § 483.30)

 Questions regarding Staffing: